Ocean City, Maryland: 20th century

-In 1930, Ocean City Beach Patrol was formed in order to better protect the bathers that now frequented the shoreline.
+In 1930, Ocean City Beach Patrol was formed in order to better protect the bathers that frequented the shoreline.
 It was done in collaboration with Mayor William W. McCabe and Coast Guard Captain William Purnell.
-The first guard was Edward Lee Carey, who watched over the bathers that were out of sight from the original Coast Guard tower on Caroline Street.

-The Ocean City Inlet was formed during a significant hurricane in 1933, which also destroyed the train tracks across the Sinepuxent Bay.
+The Ocean City Inlet was formed during a significant hurricane in August 1933, which also destroyed the train tracks across the Sinepuxent Bay.
 The inlet separated what is now Ocean City from Assateague Island.
-The Army Corps of Engineers took advantage of nature's intervention and made the inlet at the south end of Ocean City permanent.
-The inlet eventually helped to establish Ocean City as an important Mid-Atlantic fishing port as it offered easy access to the fishing grounds of the Atlantic Ocean.
+Another hurricane the following month widened the inlet from about 100 ft wide to over 500 ft wide.
+The U.S. Army Corps of Engineers took advantage of nature's intervention and made the inlet permanent at the south end of Ocean City.
+The inlet eventually helped establish Ocean City as an important mid-Atlantic fishing port, as it offered easy access to the Atlantic Ocean fishing grounds.

 In the late 1930s, the Army Corps of Engineers dredged a new channel on the bayside of Ocean City to allow larger boats to have access to Sinepuxent Bay.
 The dredge was pumped back onto the western shore of Ocean City allowing the creation of Chicago Avenue and St. Louis Avenue, leading to new development where previously only marshland had been.

 Ocean City has undergone a fairly rapid expansion that took place during the post-World War II boom.
 In 1952, with the completion of the Chesapeake Bay Bridge, Ocean City became easily accessible to people in the Baltimore–Washington metropolitan area.
-In 1964, with the completion of the Chesapeake Bay Bridge-Tunnel, a whole new pathway to the south was opened.
-This tunnel connects Northhampton County on the Delmarva Peninsula to Southeast Virginia.
-Ocean City has become one of the largest vacation areas on the East Coast.
+In 1964, with the completion of the Chesapeake Bay Bridge-Tunnel, another pathway to the south was opened.
+This tunnel connects Northampton County on the Delmarva Peninsula to Southeast Virginia.
+These two events helped Ocean City become one of the largest vacation areas on the East Coast.

-By the 1970s, big business flourished and gave birth to the construction of more than 15,000 condominium units, creating high-rise condominiums that gave investors a glimpse of the ocean and pounding surf.
+By the 1970s, big business flourished and gave birth to the construction of more than 15,000 condominium units.
 However, throughout the 1980s and into the 1990s, the width of the beach began to shrink, prompting the first of a series of beach replenishment projects.

 A fire during the annual Sunfest destroyed five boardwalk businesses in 1994.
 There was a small water park and giant walk-through haunted house with live actors near the end of the pier and a New Orleans-style Hollywood in Wax Museum on the boardwalk side.
-In the late 1980s, the wax museum was turned into a Photon laser tag arena.
+In the mid 1990s, the wax museum closed and was turned into a Photon laser tag arena.
 The building now houses the Ripley's Believe it or Not! museum.